pointybeard/api_framework/README.md

 By default, every time a cacheable page is rendered, the system looks for expired cache entries and removes them.
 This can add overhead to a busy site with many cached pages so it can be disabled in `System > Preferences`.

-It is possible to manually manage the page cache via `System > Page Cache` in the Symphony admin or via the terminal with the cache shell command. e.g. `symphony api_framework cache clean` (requires the [Symphony Console Extension](https://github.com/pointybeard/console) to be installed).
+It is possible to manually manage the page cache via `System > Page Cache` in the Symphony admin or via the terminal with the cache console command. e.g. `symphony api_framework cache clean` (requires the [Symphony Console Extension](https://github.com/pointybeard/console) to be installed).

 ## Support